Stocks fall as Portuguese bank problems rattle risk assets

 The S&P 500 index of top U.S. companies briefly traded down 1 percent.
 But it recovered substantially and closed 8.15 points, or 0.41 percent, at 1,964.68.
 The Dow Jones industrial average .DJI fell 70.54 points, or 0.42 percent, to end at 16,915.07.
 The Nasdaq Composite .IXIC dropped 22.83 points, or 0.52 percent, to close unofficially at 4,396.20.

-Small-cap names were harder hit, with the Russell 2000 Index of small stocks falling 1 percent.
+Small-cap names were harder hit, with the Russell 2000 .TOY Index of small stocks falling 1 percent.

 Treasuries have rallied this week on a global drop in stock prices, weak economic data in Italy and elsewhere overseas, and intensified fighting between militants in Gaza and Israel.